huiwenzh/scRoGG/README.md

 The input gene count matrix can be either raw or normalised but not log data, which can be switched on by parameter **normalised**.
 As the assumption of the asymptotic test we implemented, we suggest having at least 30 scEssentials identified for each test.
 Consider increasing **ES_number** to obtain a sufficient number for the downstream analysis.

 scRoGG has **four** main functions, which are:
 1. Identify robust coexpressed genes in a single condition.
-Here I use **naive T cell** from healthy PMBC data that contains 711 cells and ~20k genes [3].
+Here we use **naive T cell** from healthy PMBC data that contains 711 cells and ~20k genes [3].

 ```
 library(scRoGG)